fonCki/client-server-chat/README.md

 # Chat System

-This is a 2nd-semester assignment.
-A simple chat system.
+This is a 2nd-semester assignment—a chat system connecting client and server, with the server being multithreaded to handle multiple clients..
 ## Appendix